Fairfax Crime Rate Trends — Los Angeles

 Fairfax is a Central LA neighborhood organized around Fairfax Avenue and the Original Farmers Market at Third and Fairfax.
 Anchored by The Grove shopping center, the historic CBS Television City studios, and the Pan Pacific Park.

-Ten tracked signals surfaced in Fairfax this month — five one-month below-trend drops and five sustained structural shifts.
-The pattern runs uniformly downward across property crime and violent crime alike, with no spikes or rare-event signals anywhere in the mix.
+Eight categories moved in Fairfax this April — five ran below trend in the current month and three registered as sustained multi-year structural shifts.
+The shape is broadly and consistently downward across both violent and property crime, with no spikes or rare-event signals in the mix.

 Notable signals 5